Uzichow/meta-vulnscout/README.md

 This project contains an example as described in `recipes-core/images/core-image-minimal.bbappend`.

+## Configuration for cqfd and kas

+It's possible to use Vulnscout when using cqfd and kas with your yocto image.
+You need to add `docker-compose-v2` to your *.cfqd/docker/Dockerfile* and export this argument:
+`export CQFD_EXTRA_RUN_ARGS="-v /run/docker.sock:/run/docker.sock"`

+You can also add the variable : `docker_run_args="-v /run/docker.sock:/run/docker.sock"` in your *.cqfdrc* file to make the changment permanent.

+Now you can build your image and launch vulnscout with this command:
+`cqfd kas shell -c "bitbake -c <your_Yocto_image> -c vulnscout"`

 ## Building

 You can build your image as you normally would.